 How To Pick Up A Baby?

-To hold a baby, you should pick her up first.
+To hold a baby, you should pick them up first.
 Place one hand under the head and another beneath the bottom.
 Now raise the body to your chest region.
-You can hold the baby in this position as long as you are comfortable holding the baby’s neck and head.
+You can hold the baby in this position as long as you are comfortable holding the baby’s neck and head (3).
+Also, your baby likes to be held in some positions while they are uncomfortable in others.

 Paul Patterson, MD, PhD, FAAP, a board-certified pediatrician and expert in developmental and behavioral pediatrics from Bethesda, Maryland, says, “When carrying a newborn, be sure to support their head and neck to prevent any quick head movements that may startle them or cause an injury.
 When picking a baby up from the lying down position, gently bring one hand behind their head and the other behind the child’s back or bottom.
 Then, gently lift them toward your chest.”